-Information on the Graduate Certificate and Non-Thesis MSc programs in Biotechnology can be found here
+Information on the Non-Thesis MSc programs in Biotechnology can be found here

 In order to be admitted into the Thesis Research MSc and PhD Graduate Programs of the Institute of Parasitology, students must meet the minimum requirements for admission to McGill as a Graduate Student.
 These requirements include minimum standards for academic achievement and competency with communication in English.
 Details can be found here